-When the AV receiver is not connected to a TV via HDMI, onscreen menus are not displayed.
+When the AV receiver is not connected to a TV via - HDMI OUT MAIN, on-screen menus are not displayed.

-■ The on screen display does not appear
+■ The on-screen display does not appear

-Depending on the input signal, the on screen display 57 may not appear when the input signal from the HDMI IN is output to a device connected to the HDMI OUT MAIN.
+Depending on the input signal, the on-screen display 65 may not appear when the input signal from the HDMI IN is output to a device connected to the HDMI OUT MAIN.